andreaskaris/blog/docs/networking/ovn-interconnection.md

 ### Configuring the dataplane inside availability zone 1

 We will now simulate 2 hosts, each of which resides inside its own subnet and namespace on ovn3.
-The hosts will be able to communicate via OVN router `r2`:
+The simulated hosts will be able to communicate via OVN router `r2`:

 ![ovn-interconnection05](https://github.com/andreaskaris/blog/assets/3291433/65c91806-c881-4588-af0b-0eb32d5921af)